Design strategies and plans

 The Metro Tunnel will enhance Melbourne's reputation for design excellence in its urban design, architecture, landscape and integrated cultural activations.

-The vision of the Metro Tunnel strategy is:
+The vision of the Metro Tunnel Creative Strategy is:

 “A legacy of high quality experiences and places that put people first – contributing to Melbourne’s current and future liveability, international standing and reputation for creative excellence”